njericha/Boussinesq-Helpers/README.md

 deriv - Uses finite differences or a Fourier method to approximate the derivative of a discrete list

 getridx - Helper to load (or calculate if needed) indexes of 3D wavenumbers in MATLAB's fft format
 rsum - Uses getridx to sphericaly sum over a constant radius values in a 3D array

+slice3d - Slices a 3D array into a 2D array on a given plane at a given depth

 ### Physics
 kolwavenum - Calculates the Kolmogrorov Dissipation Wavenumber for a given energy spectrum